colinkawai/sentry-java-transport/README.md

-# Sentry Transport Demo - Event Multiplexing
+# Sentry Transport Demo

-This project demonstrates custom transport implementation in the Sentry Java SDK that multiplexes events to different Sentry projects based on event content analysis.
+This project demonstrates custom transport implementation in the Sentry Java SDK that routes events to different Sentry projects based on event content.

 ## Overview